Due to maintenance, some online services may be unavailable. Sorry for any inconvenience.

 Certificate of accounts

-You will need to send back a completed accounts return form (PDF) within one month of the date of your collection to the address on the form.
+You will need to send back the completed certificate of accounts form (which we send you when we acknowledge your application) within one month of the date of your collection to the address on the form.

 Time period for council to normally approve the application